 1. Buy and Sell

-What to look out for: When it comes to fixer-uppers, calculate how much money you can spend on renovations and still make a return.
+What to look out for: When it comes to buying and selling real estate, calculate how much money you can spend on renovations and still make a return.
 Don’t make the mistake of spending too much on renovations and later on having difficulty selling the property.
 Always do the math.

 2. Buy and Hold